 Outlined below are some areas where student-instructor conflict is common, along with suggestions on how to avoid these problems.
 Most of this information can be included in the syllabus; students need to know what is expected of them, what is required and what grading methods are being used.

 A good tool to reduce course related complaints is an up-to-date syllabus.
 To be effective, the course syllabus should clearly define the course objectives and expectations.
-It is also important to review the syllabus during the first course meeting.
-This is an opportunity to clarify expectations and answer any questions.
+Reviewing the syllabus during the first course meeting is an opportunity to clarify expectations and answer any questions.
 A course syllabus needs to be developed for each offering of a course (see policy).

 Major changes to the syllabus (e.g., adding a research paper or major examination) should be avoided during the term and instructors should not make major syllabus changes after the second week of the semester.